leo-isso/leo-isso/README.md

 ### 💜 Thechnology, Art, Blockchain, Crypto and NFT enthusiast 💜

-#### Find my new projects at [The Known Exception](https://github.com/TheKnownException)

 **Status:**
 --------------------------

 ⌨️ ReactJs, NodeJs, JavaScript, TypeScript, Python, Rust and more.

-📚 Graduated as Multimedia Productor | Masters as Information Architecture and UX at Faculdade Impacta de Tecnologia.
+📚 Graduated as Multimedia Productor | Masters as Information Architecture and UX at Faculdade Impacta de Tecnologia. | Planning on studying Computer Engineering

 🏢 I'm currently full-time at [CI&T](https://ciandt.com/) - on an international projects unit